 Izmir Province’s Selçuk is best known for being the town closest to the ruins of Ephesus.
 But Selçuk’s city center is also home to a unique collection of historical sites of major global importance.
-It’s therefore worth setting aside an extra day to allow enough time to see all of the landmarks in the Selçuk guide below.
+As such, it’s well worth setting aside an extra day to allow enough time to see all the landmarks in the Selçuk guide below.

 Historically, the area around Selçuk was merely regarded as the outskirts of Ephesus, one of the major metropolises of ancient Anatolia.